 Since the stock assessments and reference points for skipjack in the EPO are so uncertain, developing alternative methods to assess and manage the species that are robust to these uncertainties would be beneficial.
 Full management strategy evaluation (MSE) for skipjack would be the most comprehensive method to develop and test alternative assessment methods and management strategies (Maunder 2007); however, developing MSE is time-consuming, and has not yet been conducted for skipjack.
 In addition, higher priority for MSE is given to yellowfin and bigeye tuna, as available data indicate that these species are more susceptible to overfishing than skipjack.
 Therefore, Maunder and Deriso (2007) investigated some simple indicators of stock status based on relative quantities.
 Rather than using reference points based on MSY, they compared current values of indicators to the distribution of indicators observed historically.
 They also developed a simple stock assessment model to generate indicators for biomass, recruitment, and exploitation rate.
-We update their results to include data for 2008.
+We update their results to include data for 2009.
 To evaluate the current values of the indicators in comparison to historical values, we use reference levels based on the 5th and 95th percentiles, as the distributions of the indicators are somewhat asymmetric.

 Eight data- and model-based indicators are shown in Figure 1.
 The standardized effort, which is a measure of exploitation rate, is calculated as the sum of the effort, in days fished, for the floating-object (OBJ) and unassociated (NOA) fisheries.
 The floating-object effort is standardized to be equivalent to the unassociated effort by multiplying by the ratio of the average floating-object CPUE to the average unassociated CPUE.
-The purse-seine catch has been increasing since 1985, and is currently above the upper reference level.
+The purse-seine catch has been increasing since 1985, and has fluctuated around the upper reference level since 2003.
 Except for a large peak in 1999, the floating-object CPUE has generally fluctuated around an average level since 1990.
 The unassociated CPUE has been higher than average since about 2003 and was at its highest level in 2008.
-The standardized effort indicator of exploitation rate has been increasing since about 1991, but declined in recent years.
-The average weight of skipjack has been declining since 2000, and in 2008 was at the lower reference level.
-The biomass, recruitment, and exploitation rate have been increasing over the past 20 years.
+The standardized effort indicator of exploitation rate has been increasing since about 1991 and has been above the upper reference level in recent years, but dropped below it in 2009.
+The average weight of skipjack has been declining since 2000, and in 2009 was below the lower reference level.
+Ignoring the peak in 2000, average length has been declining since 1985.
+The biomass, recruitment, and exploitation rate have been increasing over the past 20 years, and have fluctuated at high levels since 2003.

 The main concern with the skipjack stock is the constantly increasing exploitation rate.
 However, the data- and model-based indicators have yet to detect any adverse consequence of this increase.
-The average weight is near its lower reference level, which can be a consequence of overexploitation, but it can also be caused by recent recruitments being greater than past recruitments.
+The average weight is below its lower reference level, which can be a consequence of overexploitation, but it can also be caused by recent recruitments being greater than past recruitments.
+The continued decline in average length is a concern and, combined with leveling off of catch and CPUE, may indicate that the exploitation rate is approaching or above the level associated with MSY.